On this page

 Raising awareness of dementia

-Many older people who are living with dementia and their carers, who are often older people themselves, become reluctant to go out and about because of previous bad experiences, feelings of shame and the fear of encountering negative attitudes and exploitation.
+Many older people who are living with dementia and their carers and supporters, who are often older people themselves, become reluctant to go out and about because of previous bad experiences, feelings of shame and the fear of encountering negative attitudes and exploitation.
 This often leads to social isolation, so as well as developing better services we also need a change in attitudes in order to include people who are living with dementia in our society.

 It’s not that we want anything different in a way, it’s that we want to be able to fit in just the same without stigma.
 Or without people thinking ‘Oh you can’t join our group because you’ve got dementia.’